-Record Orders & Ending Backlog Orders +8% / Backlog +11% over prior year
+Record Orders & Ending Backlog Orders +10% / Backlog +14% over prior year

-- Entered orders exceeded \$1 billion for the first time - Record sales increased 11% over the prior year - Leveraged revenue growth to drive higher profit margins - Returned \$21 million to shareholders through dividends and the repurchase of outstanding shares of common stock
+- Sales exceeded \$1 billion for the first time - Record Sales, Orders, Backlog and GAAP Earnings per Share - Leveraged revenue growth to drive higher profit margins - Returned \$16 million to shareholders through dividends and the repurchase of outstanding shares of common stock

-2023 Performance Related to Executive Compensation
+2024 Performance Related to Executive Compensation

-The Compensation Committee established two performance metrics, "Adjusted EPS" and "Cash Flow from Operating Activities," to determine incentive plan compensation earned during fiscal 2023 and thereby incent the participants and align cash incentive compensation with business objectives.
-Adjusted EPS is a non-GAAP measure, and the factors used in the calculation of the 2023 adjustment differed slightly from those used to calculate the 2022 adjustment; for a detailed description and a reconciliation to the nearest GAAP measure, see 2023 Cash Incentive Metrics, below.
+The Compensation Committee established two performance metrics, "Adjusted EPS" and "Adjusted Cash Flow from Operating Activities," to determine incentive plan compensation earned during fiscal 2024 and thereby incent the participants and align cash incentive compensation with business objectives.
+Adjusted EPS and Adjusted Cash Flow from Operating Activities are non-GAAP measures, and the factors used in the calculation of the 2024 adjustments differed slightly from those used to calculate the 2023 adjustments; for a detailed description and a reconciliation to the nearest GAAP measure, see 2024 Cash Incentive Metrics, below.